anskarl/LoMRF/doc/1_1_knowledge_base.md

 !Head(Bar, t).
 ```
-As we can see from the resulting knowledge base `Head(Foo, t) <=> False` is equivalently expressed
+As we can see from the resulting knowledge base `Head(Bar, t) <=> False` is equivalently expressed
 as single negated unit clause `!Head(Bar, t).`.

 ***Limitations of the decomposed form***

 In some cases we may have a knowledge base with definite clauses of a particular head predicate,
-but the heads are not contain the same level of variables.
+but the heads does not contain the same level of variables.
 For example, we may have the following
 two definite clauses:
 ```lang-none
 Head(Foo, t) :- P(t) ^ Q(t).
 Head(x, t) :- R(x) ^ Q(t).
 ```
-The first term of the head predicate of first clause is a constant (*Foo*), while the in the second one the
+The first term of the head predicate of the first clause is a constant (*Foo*), while the in the second one the
 corresponding term is a variable (*x*).
 In that case the second clause contains a higher level of variables
 in the head predicate (`Head(x, t)`).